edespino/cloudberry-site/docs/cbdb-rockylinux8-ubuntu-compile.md

     make -j8 install
     ```

-3. Bring in the Greenplum environment for your running shell.
+3. Bring in the Greenplum environment variables for your running shell.

     ```bash
     cd ..